Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: System Description

 \subsubsection{Cart localization}

 After the cameras were synchronized and calibrated, the next step was to localize the cart in the scene.
 This was achieved by first identifying the cart on the static camera videos and then applying the camera matrices to obtain the metric coordinates.
-We attempted multiple tracking models such as a deep learning based tracking model \cite{chen2019siammaske} on the static camera videos, but the tracking outcomes were unsatisfactory.
-We later attached a poster-sized AprilTag \cite{olson2011apriltag} on top of the cart for automatic pose estimation of the cart.
-We also explored other localization methods (e.g., wireless triangulation) and will continue to track progress on large-space localization.
+We are exploring other localization methods (e.g., visual odometry and ultra wide band positioning) and will continue to track progress on large-space localization.
 For the first batch of data included in our dataset, we manually labeled the locations of the cart.